mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_14-Embedding_C_in_R.md

 }
 ```

-Note that similarly to the `double_me` function, this one has a `void` return and will just modify pointers.
+Note that function has a `void` return needs to take arguments as pointers.

-Don't forget to compile it:
+Don't forget to compile it.

 **shell:**